Local SEO Optimizations vs. Organic SEO: What’s Better for Your Business?

 - Share Community Outreach – Although COVID-19 brought on unprecedented circumstances, there has also been a lot of inspiration from this situation.
 Many brands during this time have given back to their community and partnered with other local organizations.
 Brand loyalty does not come easy in today’s society, but community outreach is one of the ways in which businesses can drive customer loyalty and acquire a larger base of fans.
 Giving back to your local community is an inspiring way to contribute positivity and spread the word about your brand.

 - Show Customer Appreciation – Whether it’s a regular or a new customer, it’s important to show your appreciation to customers who are giving your brand business during reopening.
-This is part of an elevated customer experience strategy that will make customers feel valued and spread the word of your reopening.
+This is part of an elevated customer experience strategy that will make customers feel valued and spread the word about your reopening.
 With permission, you can share customer shoutouts through user-generated content on social media stories and posts.

 Unbranded Keywords – This is an integral part of an optimized local SEO strategy because over ⅔ of the impressions on local listings come from non-branded keywords.
 Currently, consumers are asking unbranded searches such as “dine-in restaurants that are open near me”.
 Optimizing for these unbranded keywords by adding relevant keywords to your website, review responses, and listings, will improve your online visibility and help consumers discover your business.